Density-Adaptive Kernel based Efficient Reranking Approaches for Person Reidentification: Experimental Evaluations

-We show experimental results on Market-1501 and Mars in Table~\ref{tab:Market-1501 with ResNet-50-IDE} and~\ref{tab:Mars-IDE}.
-Again, we can observe the performance improvements over the results of the baseline method $k$-NN.
-Different from $k$-INN, $k$-RNN, our proposed inv-DAKR and bi-DAKR still brings performance improvements.
-Compared to the re-ranking method proposed in \cite{Zhong:CVPR2017}, while the accuracy of inv-DAKR and bi-DAKR is inferior on rank-1 and mAP, the results on rank-5, rank-10 and rank-20 are competitive to or even superior.
+We show the experimental results on Market-1501 and Mars in Tables~\ref{tab:Market-1501 with ResNet-50-IDE}, \ref{tab:Market-1501 with Caffe}, \ref{tab:Market-1501 with LOMO} and~\ref{tab:Mars-IDE}.
+Again, we can observe the performance improvements over the results of the baseline $k$-NN method.
+In contrast to $k$-INN \cite{Korn:ASR2000} and $k$-RNN, our proposed inv-DAKR and bi-DAKR still provide performance improvements.
+Compared to the reranking method proposed in Zhong et al. \cite{Zhong:CVPR2017}, while the rank-1 accuracy and mAP of inv-DAKR and bi-DAKR are inferior, the results at rank-5, rank-10 and rank-20 are competitive or even superior.

-It should be noted that, both local query expansion and sophisticated weighting strategies involving Jaccard distance are used to refine the ranking list in \cite{Zhong:CVPR2017}; whereas our approaches are completely built on a smooth kernel function with local density-adaptive parameter.
-When the size of the neighborhood grows, it is hard for the local query expansion and Jaccard distance to find good matchings.
-Moreover, the re-ranking method proposed in \cite{Zhong:CVPR2017} is sensitive to used parameters, \eg, $k_1$, $k_2$, $\lambda$; whereas our inv-DAKR and bi-DAKR are not that sensitive to the parameter $k$, which will be shown in subsection \ref{sec:sensitivity-to-k}.